hexojs/site/source/_posts/2023-03-18-hexo-7-0-0-rc1-released.md

 ## Migration Guide

-Some of tag feature has been droped.
-Please use [hexo-tag-embed](https://github.com/hexojs/hexo-tag-embed) instead of them.
+Some of the built-in tags have been dropped (E.g. `gist`, `youtube`, `jsfiddle`, and `vimeo`).
+If you use those tags in your existing blog posts, you can install [hexo-tag-embed](https://github.com/hexojs/hexo-tag-embed) to continue using them with Hexo 7.0.0.

 ```sh
 $ npm i hexo-tag-embed